Yufan121/blackboard_score_computer/README.md

 # blackboard_score_computer
 For black board CUHK auto marking use.
-Copy the feedback to clipboard and paster the calculated sum score.
+Copy the feedback to clipboard and paste the calculated sum score.

 Before use, run: